-Our Glossary of Common Knowledge (GCK), unlike an encyclopedia, makes no attempt to unite all the world’s knowledge in a single totalizing system or to assemble a variety of viewpoints under the roof of tolerance and inclusion.
+Our Glossary of Common Knowledge (GCK), unlike an encyclopaedia, makes no attempt to unite all the world’s knowledge in a single totalising system, or to assemble a variety of viewpoints under the roof of tolerance and inclusion.
 What makes the glossary different from similar efforts is that it does not make just one list of terms but is instead concerned with multiple lists.
 Each of its terms is always associated in different ways with terms from other lists and other contexts.
-Thus, families of terms are created, and these families are the core of the glossary.
+Families of terms are thus created, and these families are the core of the glossary.
 Every term in the GCK has its own story, and every story has a narrator, who is present alongside the term.
 Indeed, it is only through the presence of narrators that we can build a glossary of common knowledge.
-The GCK, then, represents a multitude of first-person narratives, which confront and interact with each other.
+The GCK therefore represents a multitude of first-person narratives, which confront and interact with each other.

 The presence of narrators is something we have learned about from oral histories.
-The dialogical structure of oral histories and the presence of different protagonists have in fact made them one of the most important references for the Glossary of Common Knowledge.
-At the same time, this model, especially in the form of the interview, has been an important research tool for compiling the glossary.
+The dialogical structure of oral histories and the presence of different protagonists have in fact made them one of the most important references for the GCK.
+At the same time, this model, especially in the form of interviews, has been an important research tool for compiling the glossary.

-Through its reference to oral histories, our glossary stands in opposition to institutions, classes, and elite practices that have dominated writing.
-Or to put it better, it tries to create a model that offers greater possibilities for dialogue with those whose collective memories are yet to be written.
-History as a glossary of common knowledge is a history, not of the winners, but of diverse groups and individuals in diverse horizontal networks.
-In this way, it becomes one of the very important tools in a new institutionality.
+Through its reference to oral histories, our glossary stands in opposition to the institutions, classes, and elite practices that have dominated writing.
+Or, to put it better, it tries to create a model that offers greater possibilities for dialogue with those whose collective memories are yet to be written.
+History as a glossary of common knowledge is a history, not of the winners, but of diverse groups and individuals in various horizontal networks.
+In this way it becomes one of the most important tools in a new institutionality.